uabrc/uabrc.github.io/docs/cheaha/slurm/slurm_tutorial.md

 #### Example 4.3: Dynamically Reading and Counting Words in Multiple Files

-This example job script performs the same function as example [word-count-line-by-line](#example-42-line-by-line-word-count), but instead of counting the number of words in a single file line by line, it is designed to dynamically count the number of words across multiple files.
+This example job script performs the same function as the previous example [Line By Line](#example-42-line-by-line-word-count), but instead of counting the number of words in a single file line by line, it is designed to dynamically count the number of words across multiple files.
 Save the below script as `dynamic_file_word_count.job` within the `array_example` folder.
 It utilizes the same input files generated from the [Input File Generation](#environment-setup-for-slurm-array-execution) section.

 ```bash linenums="1"
 #!/bin/bash